 ACUTE

-classic PNH (hemolytic anemia): pregnant
+classic PNH (haemolytic anaemia): pregnant

-PNH in the setting of another specific bone marrow disorder: nonpregnant
+PNH in the setting of another specific bone marrow disorder: non-pregnant

 PNH in the setting of another specific bone marrow disorder: pregnant with thrombosis